beakerbrowser/beaker-browser.gitbook.io/intermediate/your-profile-drive.md

 Every Beaker user has a hyperdrive that represents them publicly.
 This is the "Profile Drive."
 It is created during the initial setup.

-You can find your profile drive by looking at the top right of the browser UI.
+You can find your profile drive by looking at the top right of the browser.
 You will find your profile picture.
 You can click on it to open your profile drive.

 ![](../.gitbook/assets/profile-button.png)

-To change your name, bio, or picture, see [Changing a Drive Title or Thumbnail](../beginner/changing-a-drive-title-or-thumb.md).
+To change your name, bio, or picture, see [Changing a Drive's Title or Thumbnail](../beginner/changing-a-drive-title-or-thumbnail.md).

 Some applications will use your profile to save and publish content. \(This is how the [Microblog Feed Template](https://beaker.dev/docs/templates/microblog-feed/) works.\) When they want to use your profile, you will be prompted with this interface: